 It’s no secret that Muslim women everywhere are often portrayed in a negative or weak light.
-Here, we’d like to share inspiring Muslim women who are shattering the negative stereotypes of Muslim women.
+Here, we’d like to share inspiring modern Muslim women who are shattering the negative stereotypes of Muslim women.
 These women prove that they contribute positively to society, despite the setbacks they face.

 Diana Sabrain who is the founder of a game-changing platform OneAgrix did not set out to be an entrepreneur.
 OneAgrix is a B2B global halal marketplace that uses blockchain technology to combat food fraud.
 She went into entrepreneurship out of altruistic motive.
 She needed to generate income for her family at a young age during an economic crisis.
 She wanted to give her family a good life and this drive and noble intention is made her the person she is today.
 In addition, OneAgrix also enables micro and small business owners to access OneAgrix global marketplace, by working with small cooperatives, in faraway places such as in Africa.